E-Bike & Boat Highlights of Dalmatia Plus

 8 days / 7 nights | Guided bike tours

-If you would like to experience the region of South Dalmatia thoroughly, not wanting to do without Dubrovnik and its amazing city walls, this e-bike or hybrid bike & boat trip is an excellent choice.
-Accompanied by our charming motor yacht, we get to know this sparsely populated part of Croatia.
-Breathtaking scenic experiences and cultural highlights await you.
-The highlights of the trip are the town center of Dubrovnik and Split which are listed as UNESCO’s world heritage sites.
-We cycle the islands of Mljet, Lastovo, Korčula, Hvar and Brač and experience the interaction of sea and land, culture and nature close up and personally.
+If you would like to experience the region of South Dalmatia in all its glory as well as Dubrovnik with its amazing city walls, this e-bike and boat tour is an excellent choice for you!
+Discover this sparsely populated area of Croatia on board a charming motor yacht.
+Breath-taking scenic experiences and cultural attractions await you.
+The highlights of the trip include the town centre of Dubrovnik and Split, both of which are listed as UNESCO World Heritage Sites.
+We cycle the islands of Mljet, Vis, Korčula, Hvar, and Brač and get the opportunity to experience sea and land, culture and nature firsthand.

 Highlights of this bike and boat trip

 ✔ Dubrovnic, listet on the UNESCO world heritage list